35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

 • Mini quiche takes precedence over full quiche.
 Each order is two-bite portions, no need to slice, guests can take three without feeling greedy.
 Simply use a standard muffin tin.

-Espresso cups, or shot glasses, turn an awkwawrd-to-eat dish into a one-bite wonder.
-Guests sip and move on.
+From my experience, the espresso cups (or shot glasses) that have been used turn an awkward-to-eat dish into a one-bite wonder.
+Guests will take a sip and move on.

 • We have mini cinnamon rolls!
 Made from the same dough as the giant cinnamon rolls but features smaller dough portions in a higher quantity to give you more delicious rolls.
 Plus, because the rolls are pre-portioned, no one has to awkwardly try to cut a roll at the table!